docker-archive/birthdaysite/content/contributing/code.md

 If you want to contribute to the `docker/docker` repository you should be familiar with or a invested in learning Go or the Markdown language.
-If you know other languages or have an interest in what they cover, investigate our other repositories.
+If you know other languages, investigate our other repositories&mdash;not all of them run on Go.

 # Code contribution workflow